 A typical post-purchase email contains one or more questions about a purchased product and a call to action button leading to the review page.
 Take a look at an example from Chewy below:

 While asking customers for reviews, the company wants them to evaluate every item purchased instead of the entire purchase.
-What is more, there are images of these items so that the customers won’t feel confused about what products they are supposed to review.
+What’s more, there should be images of these items so that customers won’t feel confused about what products they are supposed to review.

 Apart from product images, there are some other tips on how to compose an effective post-purchase email asking customers for reviews:

 - Give your customer enough time to try the product.
 Depending on the category of products you sell, it might take from one day to a couple of weeks.
 For example, people need more time to study and get the hang of electronic devices than to try on new apparel.

 - Create an engaging subject line.
 You can include the mention of the purchased product or the bonus which a customer will get after leaving a review.
 Experiment with emojis, questions, and store names to find a perfect subject line formula which will motivate subscribers to open your emails.